How to Keep Pets Calm During Fireworks

 Provide a Safe Space

-Offer Distrations
+Offer Distractions

 If you can focus your pet's attention elsewhere during fireworks displays, you can prevent them from reacting to them in the first place.

 Playing with your pet can also provide a great distraction that keeps your pet focused on you and wears them out enough that they settle easier despite the chaos outside.
-Engaging dogs with tug-of-war or fetching toys like the KONG® Wubba™ Toy for Dogs can be a great choice, and teaser toys like this KONG® Active Swizzle Bird Teaser Toy is perfect for tempting cats.
+Engaging dogs with tug-of-war or fetching toys like the KONG® Wubba™ Toy for Dogs can be a great choice, and teaser toys like this KONG® Active Swizzle Bird Teaser Toy are perfect for tempting cats.

 Keep Calm and Carry On!

-When things are uncertain, our pets look to us for guidance.
 Remaining calm and going about your business as usual can help reassure your pet that they're safe and nothing is wrong.
-You can do this by having the TV on when you usually would, playing music, and just being at home with your pet.
+You can do this by turning on the TV when you usually would, playing music, or just being at home with your pet.

 Pets that feel fear when you're away are more likely to suffer separation anxiety as well and seek other methods of comfort, such as chewing things, scratching furniture, or barking excessively to try and alert you.
 If you plan to go to a display, we recommend calling a family member, friend, or pet sitter to be with your pets.